libp2p/go-libp2p/README.md

 - [Sonr](https://github.com/sonr-io/sonr) - A platform to integrate DID Documents, WebAuthn, and IPFS and manage digital identity and assets.
 - [EdgeVPN](https://github.com/mudler/edgevpn) - A decentralized, immutable, portable VPN and reverse proxy over p2p.
 - [Kairos](https://github.com/kairos-io/kairos) - A Kubernetes-focused, Cloud Native Linux meta-distribution.
+- [Oasis Core](https://github.com/oasisprotocol/oasis-core) - The consensus and runtime layers of the [Oasis protocol](https://oasisprotocol.org/).

 Please open a pull request if you want your project to be added here.